petewasher/home-assistant-addons/paperless-ng/README.md

 Read more in the project's [Readme](https://github.com/jonaswinkler/paperless-ng)

+This project was originally developed by TheBestMoshe in [this repository](https://github.com/TheBestMoshe/home-assistant-addons).

 ## Installation

 The installation of this add-on is pretty straightforward and not different in